Page highlights

 How many deaths were associated with chronic obstructive pulmonary disease?

-COPD was more likely to be recorded as an associated cause of death.
-An additional 9,663 deaths had an associated cause of COPD recorded, resulting in a total of 16,681 deaths in Australia due to, or associated with, COPD.
-This represented 9.7% of all deaths and 36% of respiratory deaths.
+An additional 11,431 deaths had an associated cause of COPD recorded, resulting in a total of 19,122 deaths due to, or associated with, COPD.
+This represented 10% of all deaths and 35% of respiratory deaths.

 Variation by age and sex

-In 2021, COPD mortality (as the underlying cause of death) was similar to the profile for all deaths, and was concentrated amongst:
+In 2022, COPD mortality (as the underlying cause of death) was more common amongst:

-• older people (69% compared with 67% for total deaths for those aged 75 and over, respectively)
+• older people (with the same proportion as for all deaths – 68% compared with 68% for total deaths for those aged 75 and over, respectively)

-This figure shows that the death rates due to COPD increased with age and was highest for people aged 85 and over in 2021.
+This figure shows that the death rate due to COPD (as underlying cause) increased with increasing age and was highest for people aged 85 and over in 2022.

 Trends over time

-After adjusting for differences in age structure, mortality rates for COPD (as the underlying cause) between 2011 and 2021 were:
+After adjusting for different population age structures over time, mortality rates for COPD (as the underlying cause of death) between 2012 and 2022:

 Variation between population groups

-In 2021, after adjusting for differences in age structure, mortality rates for COPD (as the underlying cause) were:
+In 2022, after adjusting for age differences, mortality rates for COPD (as the underlying cause) were:

-• 2.1 times higher for people living in Remote and very remote areas compared with people living in Major cities (37 and 18 per 100,000 population, respectively).
+• 1.9 times higher for people living in Remote and very remote areas compared with people living in Major cities (34.8 and 18.8 per 100,000 population, respectively)

-• 2.6 times higher for people living in the lowest socioeconomic areas (with the highest level of disadvantage) compared with people living in the highest socioeconomic areas (with the lowest level of disadvantage) (28 and 11 per 100,000 population, respectively).
+• 2.7 times higher for people living in areas of most disadvantage compared with people living in the least disadvantaged areas (31.9 and 11.6 per 100,000 population, respectively).

-The same patterns across population groups were seen for COPD deaths as an underlying cause or any cause (underlying or associated cause) of death.
+The same patterns were observed for COPD deaths as an underlying cause or any cause (underlying or associated cause) of death.

 Chronic obstructive pulmonary disease mortality and smoking trends

-The main risk factor for the development and progression of COPD is smoking, with smokers being 12 to 13 times more likely to die from COPD than non-smokers (U.S. Department of Health and Human Services 2014).
+The main risk factor for the development and progression of COPD is smoking, with smokers in the United States being 12 to 13 times more likely to die from COPD than non-smokers (U.S. Department of Health and Human Services 2014).

-Improvements in COPD mortality rates are expected to follow decreases in smoking rates, with a time-lag in-between.
-This is because chronic conditions, such as COPD, have a long latency period i.e. smoking early in life is involved in initiating disease processes prior to the disease being diagnosed (Lynch and Smith 2005).
+Improvements in COPD mortality rates tend to follow decreases in smoking rates, with a time-lag in-between due to the long latency period of COPD (smoking early in life is involved in initiating disease processes prior to the disease being diagnosed) (Laniado-Laborin 2009).

-This figure shows that the COPD death rate for people aged 45 and over decreased between 1980 and 2020.
+This figure shows that the COPD death rate for men aged 45 and over decreased overall between 1980 and 2020.

 Notes